 - fresh cornbread or biscuits, baked russet potatoes, saltine crackers or tortilla chips

-- Stir in dark and light red kidney beans and allow to heat through, about 10 minutes (if you want the soup to have more liquid add 1 cup of beef broth or chicken broth - not water).
+- Stir in dark and light red kidney beans and allow to heat through, about 10 minutes (if you want the soup to have more liquid you can add in another 1/2 cup water or beef broth).
 Serve warm with desired toppings (I say the cheese and sour cream is a must, everything else is optional).

 - Recipe Source: Cooking Classy